 Just Call Me Gatsby

-If you were in a business in Portland Oregon between 1980 and 2008 and needed money, Christopher “Gatsby” Brooks was the man to talk to.
-As one of Portland’s leading citizens, his lifestyle exuded wealth.
+If you were in a business in Philadelphia, Pennsylvania between 1980 and 2008 and needed money, Christopher “Gatsby” Brooks was the man to talk to.
+As one of Philadelphia’s leading citizens, his lifestyle exuded wealth.
 But when his colleague, Myra Moore, a management consultant, discovers that a substantial portion of Gatsby’s income is derived from his selling of millions of dollars in unregistered securities, she confronts Gatsby and sets off a cascade of events that could either be Gatsby’s downfall or set the stage for his ultimate success.

 With the state’s legal hounds on Gatsby’s case and one dead body connected to Gatsby’s dissembling, Gatsby’s attorney advises him that the only way Gatsby can avoid bankruptcy and dig himself out of his financial problems is to start a venture fund which will provide him with a steady income and provide the possibility of a large capital return which he can devote to paying his debts.
 However, he needs to raise the hundred million dollars to start the fund before Myra’s bad-mouthing and the Department of Securities investigation ruin his reputation.